Outry08/SQL-Library/README.md

 ## Roadmap

+- Add column array address storer to column struct to be used for foreign keys.

 - Add the ability to input '*' to indicate 'all' in many user input places.
 - Allow user to type NULL for where condition of ANY datatype.
 - Allow for the user to input Yes, yes, y, YES all for an input of yes.
 And the same for no.